Roof Rot Damage Repair in Amarillo & West Texas

 - • Air quality testing post-removal

-🔨 Phase 3: Structural Reconstruction
+Phase 3: Structural Reconstruction

 Material Specifications:

-- • Pressure-treated lumber for all replacements
+- • Pressure-treated lumber for sill and any framing in contact with masonry

-- • OSB or plywood rated for Texas climate
+- • 7/16-inch OSB or 1/2-inch CDX plywood rated for the Panhandle climate

-- • Hurricane clips and upgraded fasteners
+- • Hurricane clips at rafter-to-top-plate connections

 Installation Standards:

-💧 Phase 4: Moisture Prevention Systems
+Phase 4: Moisture Prevention Systems

 Waterproofing Upgrades: